rumballd/Microbox-Archive/MB2/PCB/readme.txt

 Z1 and R58 are for increasing rtc disable speed at power off, protecting stored datas against crazy bus...
 Use 4.3 V zener + 470 R résistor.

+There is also a jumper for clearing the rtc.